Function discrete alloc

 The discrete_alloc function is used to let the GeoDms to discrete-allocation.

-# argument description unit type value type
+# argument description type value type

 1 TypeNames This attribute contains the land-use type names. attribute string